5d-mediated indirect exchange and effective spin Hamiltonians in Ce triangular-lattice delafossites

 where $\mathbf{S}=[S^x,S^y,S^z]$, the parameters $\Delta$, $J_{\pm\pm}$, and $J_{z\pm}$ determine the diagonal XXZ, diagonal XY and off-diagonal exchange anisotropy, respectively.
 The coupling $\hat{J'}$ for the NNN bond along $[010]||y$ takes the same form (\ref{eq:HNN}).
 The IEI for other NN and NNN bonds follow from the symmetry \cite{Iaconis2018,Maksimov2019,Pourovskii2025_with_Alex}.

-The key result of this work is shown in Fig.~\ref{fig:J} where the IEI calculated by the generalized FT-HI are depicted together with the values obtained without the $fd$ contribution, i.~e. including the $f-f$ superexchange (SE) only (the latter, for RbCeO$_2$ and KCeS$_2$, closely agreeing with previous FT-HI results~\cite{Pourovskii2025_with_Alex}).
+The key result of this work is shown in Fig.~\ref{fig:J} where the IEI calculated by the generalized FT-HI are depicted together with the values obtained without the $fd$ contribution, i.~e. including the $f-f$ superexchange only (the latter, for RbCeO$_2$ and KCeS$_2$, closely agreeing with previous FT-HI results~\cite{Pourovskii2025_with_Alex}).
 The difference between those two IEI sets is due to 5$d$-mediated $f-f$ indirect exchange (dfIE).
-The dfIE contribution dominates in the selenide, whereas the dfIE and SE contribute almost equally in the sulfide.
-In the oxide, in contrast, the SE contribution is by far the most significant.
-Notably, the magnitude of the dfIE term remains comparable across all three systems, and the observed evolution is due to the SE magnitude strongly suppressed with decreasing electronegativity and increasing ionic radius along the chalcogen series O$\to$S$\to$Se.
+The dfIE contribution dominates in the selenide, whereas the dfIE and superexchange contribute almost equally in the sulfide.
+In the oxide, in contrast, the contribution due to superexchange is by far the most significant.
+Notably, the magnitude of the dfIE term remains comparable across all three systems, and the observed evolution is due to the magnitude of superexchange being strongly suppressed with decreasing electronegativity and increasing ionic radius along the chalcogen series O$\to$S$\to$Se.
 The impact of dfIE on the exchange anisotropy and long-distance NNN couplings remains significant even in RbCeO$_2$.
-It is absolutely crucial in CsCeSe$_2$ and KCeS$_2$ changing the leading NN exchange anisotropy from the off-diagonal $J_{z\pm}$ to the diagonal $XY$ $J_{\pm\pm}$ and, in KCeS$_2$, also strongly enhancing the NNN coupling (see End Matter for the full list of calculated IEI).
+It is absolutely crucial in CsCeSe$_2$ and KCeS$_2$ changing the leading NN exchange anisotropy from the off-diagonal $J_{z\pm}$ to the diagonal $XY$ $J_{\pm\pm}$ and, in KCeS$_2$, also strongly enhancing the NNN coupling (see the SM~\cite{supplmat} for the full list of calculated IEI).

 Two physically distinct exchange processes contribute to the dfIE~\cite{Kasuya1970,Mauger1986}.
 The first one is generated by intershell $H_U^{fd}$ on two RE sites mediated by $dd$ virtual hopping, while the second one, mediated by $fd$ hopping, occurs due to intrashell $H_U^{ff}$ on one RE site and intershell $H_U^{fd}$ on another one.
-The first process is thus RKKY-like involving no hopping from 4$f$-shell and previously analytically estimated to be negligible in Eu chalcogenides compared to the second one~\cite{Kasuya1970,Mauger1986}.
+The first process involves no hopping from 4$f$-shell and previously analytically estimated to be negligible in Eu chalcogenides compared to the second one~\cite{Kasuya1970,Mauger1986}.
 In the generalized FT-HI we can single out the first process by setting the $ff$-block of $\delta \Sigma/\delta \rho$ to zero.
 One can easily see that only $dd$ hopping described by the corresponding propagator $[G_{ij}]_{dd}$ contributes in this case.
 We find that the $dd$ hopping-mediated process contributes overall about 10\% of the total dfIE magnitude, its major part thus being due to $fd$ virtual hopping.